- Canary Islands

 If you're staying in the south and you don't want to drive in Gran Canaria, then you can go on a day trip that takes you to some of the most beautiful towns and villages in Gran Canaria like Arucas and Firgas.

 Most of the buildings in Arucas date from the second half of the 19th century and the early 20th century and they have beautiful architecture, which is why the old town of Arucas is worth a visit while in Gran Canaria.

-San Juan Square is in the centre of Arucas and you can start your visit here, by admiring the beautiful buildings in the old town centre, especially St John church, which is the emblematic building of Arucas.
+San Juan Square is in the center of Arucas and you can start your visit here, by admiring the beautiful buildings in the old town center, especially St John church, which is the emblematic building of Arucas.